Lilypad-Tech/js-cli-wrapper/README.md

 `"inputs": "-i Prompt='an astronaut floating against a white background' -i Steps=50"`

 The endpoint can then be tested using curl

+Note: This tool is for demonstration purposes and will be improved upon in the coming weeks for greater scalability.
+Use the following post request with the WEB3_PRIVATE_KEY below to run jobs on Lilypad.
+The wallet/private key below is funded with testnet tokens only and has been setup to simplify the use of this developer tool.
 ```
 curl -X POST http://localhost:3000 \
 -H "Content-Type: application/json" \